 The rest of the seated passengers had all dozed off.
 Even the rowdy kids were quietly sleeping in their mothers’ arms.
 The strap hangers struggled to keep their eyes open for fear of losing their balance.
 It was almost midnight and uncle could feel an icy gust of wind force its way through the half open bus door.
 All the windows were tightly shut and yet the cold outside seemed to seep in through the narrowest gaps below the window panes.
 The bus sped across the deserted National Highway.
 The night had by now turned bone-chilling and uncle’s teeth chattered as he struggled to breathe.
 He pulled both ends of his blazer tighter round himself.
 Nothing happened.
 Having no other alternative, he held up his arms and crossed them over his chest.
 His felt his legs freeze as his fingers went numb.

 On opening his eyes wide, uncle suddenly remembered the man from the night before and immediately turned to find the window seat empty.
-Shocked, uncle reached for his briefcase and to his relief, found it safely stacked away in the bus shelf.
+Shocked, uncle reached for his briefcase and to his relief, found it safely nestled in the bus shelf.
 It was then that uncle realized that he still had the blanket on and perhaps that kept the cold out.
-It seemed as if somebody had tenderly wrapped the blanket around uncle as he slept soundly.
+It seemed as though somebody had tenderly wrapped the blanket around uncle as the latter slept soundly.

 Just then, the bus conductor boarded the bus, smoking a locally made cigarette.

-“Hey, there was a man sitting beside me, where’s he gone?” uncle enquired.
+“Hey, there was a man sitting beside me, where’s he gone?” uncle enquired, curious.

 “Oh!
 He?
 Got off hours back, why?” the conductor wanted to know.

 “He left his blanket behind by mistake….” uncle replied agitated but the next moment itself, the truth dawned on him.
 He stopped short, unable to speak further as a lump settled in his throat.
-He didn’t hear what the conductor was saying but wrapped the ‘smelly’ blanket tighter around himself and smiled as gratitude filled his heart to the brim…
+He didn’t need to know the answer any further, but wrapped the ‘smelly’ blanket tighter around himself and smiled as gratitude filled his heart to the brim…